Introducing API Playground (and YouTube Monitoring!) Learn more

 3. An outreach tool

-The following Python script would use our Person Search Endpoint as well as our Personal Contact Number Lookup Endpoint and our Personal Email Lookup Endpoint to search our API for the founders of computer software companies and export their contact information for us:
+The following Python script uses the legacy Proxycurl Person Search Endpoint plus personal contact endpoints to search for founders at computer software companies and export their contact info:

 import requests